BobTheShoplifter/BobTheShoplifter/README.md

 ### Hi, I'm Bob/Daniel 👋

-Here are some ideas to get you started:
+Here are some ways to contact me:

 - 🔭 I’m currently working on https://websecured.io
 - 📫 How to reach me: contact@websecured.io